Gin and tonic: History

-The cocktail was created by British military officers in India during the 19th century.
 In India and other tropical regions, malaria was a persistent problem for Europeans, and during the 18th century the Scottish doctor George Cleghorn studied how quinine, a traditional cure for malaria, could be used to prevent the disease.
+The first mixture of tonic water began to be sold in 1858, and the British military took to procuring massive amounts of the beverage for medicinal purposes, mixing it with lime to prevent scurvy.
+The mixture, however, was bitter and unpleasant due to the high concentration of quinine.

-Finding its bitter taste to be unpleasant, as early as 1825 British officers stationed in India took to adding quinine to a mixture of water, sugar, lime and gin in order to make the cure more palatable, thus creating the cocktail.
-The officers were already given a gin ration as part of their rations, and the sweet concoction made sense.
+Gin had been used by soldiers in battle as a calming agent as early as the Thirty Years' War.
+A similar gin ration had been in place for military officers in British India.
+These officers took to adding sugar and gin to this tonic water in order to make the cure more palatable, thus creating the cocktail.
+This was not the first time liquor was used with quinine to improve taste: certain surgeons in the American Civil War recommended taking the antimalarial with whisky.
 Since it is no longer used as an antimalarial, tonic water today contains much less quinine, is usually sweetened, and is consequently much less bitter.
+The first known reference to gin and tonic in print is present in the Oriental Sporting Magazine, indicating that it was a common phrase called out during a horse race.

 A 2004 study found that after 12 hours, "considerable quantities (500 to 1,000 ml) of tonic water may, for a short period of time, lead to quinine plasma levels at the lower limit of therapeutic efficacy and may, in fact, cause transitory suppression of parasites".
 This method of consumption of quinine was impractical for malaria prophylaxis, as the amount of drug needed "cannot be maintained with even large amounts of tonic".
 The authors concluded that it is not an effective form of treatment for malaria.